maplibre/maplibre-gl-js/jest-migration.md

 ## After the migration to jest

-Once we have migrated all tests to jest we should remove the helper script `codemods.js` and get rid of `replace-in-file` in `package.json`.
+Once we have migrated all tests to jest we should remove the helper script `codemods.js` and get rid of `replace-in-file`, `jest-codemods` and `jscodeshift` in `package.json`.